 When you do come onsite to Wintec, please ensure you have your school ID with you and you wear a mask while on campus.

 How do I access my WTA course online?

 To access your online learning site (Moodle) and course information, click here.

 If you select your course, it will open your programme's Moodle site.
-Within this site, there will be a tab named ‘COVID-19’.
-This is where all the work that you need to be completing during the COVID-19 lockdown will be found.
-Our expectation is that you will log in to Moodle on your normal designated Trades Academy days and this is when your tutors will be available to you for any questions or additional support.
-You should continue to work on your schoolwork, as assigned through your school, the remaining days of the week.
+Our expectation is that you will log in to Moodle on your normal designated Trades Academy days.
+This is when your tutors will be available for any questions or additional support.
+You should continue to work on your schoolwork, as assigned through your school, for the remaining days of the week.

 I don’t know my WTA login or password.

-If you need your login and/or password, head to the "student password portal" and follow the instructions to find your username and reset your password.
-Alternatively, phone 0800 4 Wintec (0800 4 946832) and we can help you out.
-We are open from 8am–5pm Monday to Friday.
+If you need your login and/or password, head to the "student password portal" and follow the instructions to find your username and reset your password or:

 I have questions about my WTA course.

 If you have any questions please contact your tutor, their contact details are available for you on the main page of your Moodle programme site.
 If you are having issues logging into Moodle for the first time, you can contact your student advisor.